maxwelld90/modelling/exploratory/cscw-markov/README.md

 These are our events that trigger a change in state.
 Note that for querying, there is *no hover event for the query box widget*.
 We have to approximate here; instead, we look for when a query suggestion is requested by the client.
 This means that the participant is interacting with the query box.
 For the first instance of a `QUERYSUGGESTIONS_GET` event (they typically occur in blocks, character-by-character), we switch state to querying.

 At the moment, times are not being tracked, but if it is worth looking into later on, I will do so.
 I felt that working out a reliable way to track times was not worth the effort at this first pass.
 Like any other log, there's lots of weird scenarios that a simple script that tracks a start and end event can't reliably capture!

+## Results
+Let's have a look at what I've found.
+A lot of it is to be expected, but interesting nevertheless.
+First, we'll have a look at the raw percentage values for interactions that take place over each component, and then move towards splitting these values up to construct a basic model showing the percentage likelihood of switching from one state to another.

+### Dataset Distributions

+### Interaction Percentages
+Total number of interactions, what percentage was spent on x?

+### As Content Increases, What Happens?

+### Towards Visual Representations